 Connecting employees, companies and other market players more closely is the key to building the future of work.

-In this regard, Intelligent Automation can increase the connection between businesses and job seekers.
-It can also foster and improve the sociability of employees in a company, allowing them to care more about their colleagues.
+In this regard, Intelligent Automation can increase the connection between highly engaged businesses and job seekers.
+It can also create an environment that improves the sociability of employees in a company, allowing them to care more about their team members.
 Finally, Intelligent Automation could help support a system like universal income to reduce inequalities between people.

 An example of such technology is EightFold.